IStreamSandwich/horadric-forge/README.md

 I am not a professional coder.

-This project was made with a lot of help from ChatGPT.
+This project was made with help from AI.
 That means the code may not be written the way an experienced developer would structure it.
 It is currently a single HTML file with CSS and JavaScript included together.

 That said, building it was genuinely fun.
 I learned a lot while making it, and the goal was always to create something playable, understandable, and easy to share rather than something technically perfect.